linuxserver/docker-documentation/docs/selkies/components/baseimages.md

 ## The two session modes

-- **Wayland (default on capable hardware)**: pixelflux hosts the virtual compositor; labwc (single apps) or a full desktop (Webtop flavors) nests on it; zero copy GPU encoding is available. `PIXELFLUX_WAYLAND=true` is baked into current downstream images.
+- **Wayland**: pixelflux hosts the virtual compositor; labwc (single apps) or a full desktop (Webtop flavors) nests on it. `PIXELFLUX_WAYLAND=true` is baked into images whose application or desktop runs on Wayland.
-- **X11 (legacy fallback)**: patched Xvfb with DRI3, Openbox, XSHM capture.
-Selected with `PIXELFLUX_WAYLAND=false` or on flavors that have not moved to Wayland yet.
-Deprecated for GPU work.
+- **X11**: XLibre Xvfb with glamor and DRI3 on `:1`, Openbox for single apps or the desktop's own window manager, and pixelflux capturing the GPU resident screen through DRI3.
+Selected with `PIXELFLUX_WAYLAND=false`, and the stack for applications and desktops that run best on X11.

+Both stacks encode with zero copy on a GPU and share the same CPU encoders without one.

 ## The downstream contract